 The rest of the characters are pretty good and enjoyable as they are including the villains who were interesting.

-The character designs are cute and very appealing to the eyes.
+The character designs are cute and very appealing to the eye.

-The background scenery was good and it fits well with the series tone.
+The background scenery is, for the most part, were solid it fits well with the series tone and atmosphere.

-Overall minus the awkward use of CGI the visuals for Katana Maidens were pretty good.
+Overall minus the awkward use of CGI especially in the last couple of episodes the visuals for Katana Maidens were pretty good.

-Don’t me wrong the soundtrack is good for what it was but it didn’t really stand out which is a shame because some of the fights of the show were pretty great minus the awkward use of CGI.
+Don’t me wrong the soundtrack is good for what it was but it didn’t really stand out which is a shame because some of the fights of the show were pretty good minus the awkward use of CGI that I just mentioned.

-Luckily both opening and endings themes from are pretty great and memorable in they own rights.
+Luckily both opening and endings themes from are pretty great and memorable in their own rights.

 The Seiyuus did a great job with roles that given for each girl.
 As you expect the subversion is great and well-acted.

-The English dub done by Fumation was actually pretty good as each of the English voice actors managed to do a pretty job voicing each girl.
+The English dub done by Funimation is actually pretty good as each of the English voice actors managed to do a great job voicing each girl.

 Why 10?
 I started this anime at the begginning of january and I knew it was for me.
 In general, my favorite animes of a airing seasons are slice-of-life.
 But Katana Maidens - Toji no Miko is an action anime.
 I think what it makes it great is the characters, who are the steel of the story: the past of Hiyori, the determination of Kanami, etc. The art is amazing, and probably one of my favorite!
 It fit perfectly with the emotions of the characters IMO.
 How much did I enjoy the serie?
 Man, I waited each friday with excitement to watch those!
 Ho, I